ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 5. Nix's simplicity has resulted in a large number of Bash scripts being used in Nixpkgs.
 6. Many implementation details of NixOS are hidden in the Nixpkgs source code, such as the classification of software packages.
 Long-term use of folders to classify software packages, with no way to classify and query packages except through the source code, leads to a very poor experience.
 7. The maintainer of the <https://nixos.wiki> site has left, and the official has long failed to provide an alternative, making NixOS's documentation even worse than it already was.
-8. The recent rapid growth of NixOS's user base has posed challenges to its community operation model.
+8. The recent rapid growth of Nix/NixOS's user base has posed challenges to its community operation model.
 9. ...

 These historical debts are the main reasons why NixOS has not been more widely used.